abdeladim-s/whatsapp-msgstore-viewer/README.md

 * #### About the Database schema

 # Contributing
-If you find a bug, have a suggestion, or something else, please open an issue for discussion.
+If you find a bug, have a suggestion or feedback, please open an issue for discussion.

 # Credits